 Our Ca' Pietra Pottery Porcelain Kale Green Square Tiles pick out the green in the colour of this kitchen cabinetry

 Once you’ve chosen your tile material and pattern, the next step is to consider the colour of your tiles.
-This can significantly impact the overall look and feel of your kitchen.
-How do you coordinate the tile colour with the rest of your kitchen?
-I will discuss three different strategies for incorporating tile colours into your kitchen design - utilising complementary colours, accent colours and neutral tones.
+You can imagine, this can impact the overall look and feel in your kitchen.
+So how do you ensure the tile colour works with the rest of your kitchen?
+I will discuss three different approaches that I suggest to clients if you want to add tile colours into your kitchen design - complementary colours, accent colours and neutral tones.

 Complementary colours

-Complementary colours are pairs that are opposite each other on the colour wheel.
-Combining these in your kitchen design can create a vibrant and dynamic look.
-For example, blue and orange, yellow and purple, or red and green are all pairs of complementary colours that can make your kitchen pop.
+Complementary colours are pairs on the colour wheel.
+If you combine these in your kitchen design, you can create a vibrant look whether you tie these colours in with your appliances or accessories.
+For example, blue and orange, red and green or yellow and purple are all pairs of complementary colours that can provide pops of colour in a kitchen.

 When selecting complementary tile colours for your kitchen walls, consider matching them to your kitchen’s overall theme.
 Alternatively, opt for colours that work together harmoniously, such as shades of green or blue.
 By pairing complementary ones, you can achieve a balanced and visually appealing look in your kitchen design.